EliAndrewC/l7r/setting/l7r.md

 Residing within the Shrine of Harmonious Spirit is a venerated statue crafted from a single, flawless piece of jade, depicting Shinsei in a serene, meditative pose.
 The statue is adorned with intricately crafted garments, which are changed three times per year in a solemn and intricate ceremony performed by "the daimyo" (previously the daimyo who ruled over Toshi Ranbo) or a designated representative.

-Each garment represents a different aspect and season of life (though notable the three seasons do not correspond to the four yearly seasons): renewal and growth, abundance and prosperity, and withdrawal and introspection.
+Each garment represents a different aspect and season of life (though notably the three seasons do not correspond to the four yearly seasons): renewal and growth, abundance and prosperity, and withdrawal and introspection.

 The Tsume put considerable effort into moving this statue, which is almost 9 feet tall and over 4 tons in weight.
 It is now located in Kyuden Tsume, and because the Jade Shinsei was considered a protector of the city and a symbol of the seasons of life, teaching acceptance and adaptation to change, the Tsume believe that its presence in the city is an important reason why Kyuden Tsume never fell to protracted Lion siege.